How the FAIR Act Enhances the Military Lending Act

 - Home equity lines of credit.

-The MLA provides no protection in these situations that ARE covered by the CFPB rule:
+The MLA provides no protection in these situations that ARE covered by the FAIR Act:

 - Credit bureau giant Equifax’s initial effort to block victims of its massive data breach from access to the courts through a forced arbitration clause hidden on the website for the free credit monitoring it is offering.

 - Wells Fargo’s use of older bank account and credit card agreements to block lawsuits over the theft of consumers’ identity used to open fake accounts.

 - Banks’ rampant violation of the Servicemembers Civil Relief Act through illegal repossession of cars while servicemembers are away on active duty, as happened to Sergeant Charles Beard and Sergeant Jin Nakamura.
 Beard’s attempt to bring a class action was thrown out due to a fine-print arbitration clause.

 - Army soldier Prentice Martin-Bowen, who sued a buy-here-pay-here used car dealer that repossessed his car despite on-time payments, and kept two trade-in cars and the down payment.
 Martin-Bowen was forced into arbitration and won a small amount, but he couldn’t pay his lawyer a penny in fees and he couldn’t bring a class action to help the 100 others who suffered the same result.
 The arbitrator admitted that a jury would likely have awarded more.